delay/flutter_starter/README.md

 **segmented_selector.dart** — a control used to select the theme.

-**sliding_segmented_control.dart** — some modifications of the Cupertino control which is used by segmented_selector.dart.

 Provider is also a great package and what I was using for Flutter development until I found GetX.
 Flutter is still new and evolving fast.
 It is fun to watch it progress so rapidly with the help of the Flutter community!

 Anyway hopefully this project will help someone.
 Feel free to use any of it, I didn’t create all of this code as parts of it came from watching the tutorials and reviewing the projects mentioned above.
 Make sure you [setup firebase](https://firebase.google.com/docs/flutter/setup?platform=android) with your project.